Sujal0721/Sujal0721/README.md

 ## Hi there 👋
-This is my first intership
+This is my first intership.
+-Authors: SUJAL PATIL.

 <!--